hantsy/devops-sandbox/oracle-database-18.4.0-xe.md

 When you see the **DATABASE IS READY TO USE!** is displayed, the database is ready for use.

-Check the stauts Docker container.
+Check the stauts of the running Docker container.

 ```bash
  docker ps